Blackjacx/Me/Sources/Me/Me.docc/Development/iOS/Swift Best Practices.md

 So it will become easier to track down future retain cycles that are caused by missing `[weak self]` in the closure definition.
 Just leave out `self` if it is not necessary.
 Also use the `self.` syntax to initially assign constructor parameters to their respective properties if they have the same name.

+#### Name closures according to what triggers them

+I saw that closures have been named according to what they do, e.g.
+- `openMenuClosure`
+- `displayAccountScreenClosure`

+But closures are no functions.
+Instead they are more like delegates and we delegate because the delegating object does/should not know how to or it simply cannot perform a specific task.
+It only knows **how** to trigger it.
+Therefore better these closures should be named according to their trigger:
+- `onButtonTap` if we have a generic view which really just has a button
+- `onBottomButtonTap` if we have multiple buttons and the one in question is named `bottomButton`

+The reason behind all of this is because the action may be part of a reusable piece of code and that code should not know what happens when the action is triggered.
+This is a general rule of thumb when it comes to modularization/abstraction/reuse.

 #### Line Breaks

 Do not leave a blank line underneath a every function declaration.
 This results in more compact code blocks which can be perceived as **one** block easier.